 Bitter orange (synephrine) is considered a banned substance by the National Collegiate Athletic Association (NCAA).

 Before taking bitter orange, talk with your healthcare professional if you take any medications.
 It can interact with many drugs.

 How does it work?Bitter orange has many chemicals that affect the nervous system.
-The concentration and effect of these chemicals can change depending on the part of the plant and the method used for preparation.
+The concentration and effect of these chemicals can change based on the part of the plant used and how it was prepared.
 These chemicals can squeeze blood vessels, increase blood pressure, and cause the heart to beat faster.

 Uses & Effectiveness

 - Treating fungal skin infections such as ringworm, athlete's foot, and jock itch.
 Applying bitter orange oil seems to help treat fungal skin infections.